Website URL : http://www.ucu.org.uk/1964||

 Third Party Cookies

-We use some providers of third-party services.
+We use some providers of third-party services to enhance the functionality and usability of our website.
+Pages that uses these third-party services may present cookies from these websites.
+We do not control the dissemination of these cookies.
+You should check the relevant third party website for more information about these.
 Please check the policies of each service for further information.
-These include Google Analytics* which monitors traffic levels, search queries and visits to this website, YouTube so that we can embed videos, the commenting system Disqus, social media sgharing service AddThis, survey providers SurveyMonkey, and CoverItLive! which enables us to run live event blogging.
-These services may also place cookies on your computer.
+These include Google Analytics* which monitors traffic levels, search queries and visits to this website, YouTube so that we can embed videos, the commenting system Disqus, social media sharing service AddThis, survey providers SurveyMonkey, and live event blogging providers CoverItLive!.

 *Google Analytics, a web analytics service provided by Google, Inc. ("Google"), uses "cookies" to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.
 By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.